Ramdev: Public statements

-CPI(M) leader Brinda Karat supported fired workers.
-Divya Yog Mandir Trust's Divya Pharmacy produced herbal medicines from human bones and animal parts, they added.
-Government laboratories found animal materials in fired employee samples.
-This was disputed because Karat acquired samples from protesting employees, not government officials.
-Karat said the Trust's hospital pharmaceutical counter provided the samples' prescriptions and cash receipts.
-Baba Ramdev disproved the findings and added more tests.
-Political figures like Sharad Pawar supported him.
-Karat received a legal letter from a Faridabad BJP leader to apologize or face legal action.

 Rajiv Dixit

-Rajiv Dixit, Baba Ramdev's advisor, died of a cardiac arrest on 30 November 2010 in Bhilai, Chhattisgarh.
-The New York Times claim that a few of Baba Ramdev's friends believe that he may have been involved in Dixit's death, however, he has denied any involvement.
+Rajiv Dixit, Ramdev's advisor, died of a cardiac arrest on 30 November 2010 in Bhilai, Chhattisgarh.
+A few of Ramdev's friends believe that he may have been involved in Dixit's death, however, he has denied any involvement.

-Ramdev Female Suit Controversy

-On the night between 4 and 5 June 2011, during India Anti-Corruption Movement, Baba Ramdev fled the Ramlila ground.
-On June 6, he addressed the media, claiming that he was fearing for his life.

-Ramdev's plan was to wear a ladies' suit and run away to his ashram in Haridwar in his Fortuner.
-This plan was highly discussed in the media, some hailing a clever backup plan, others terming it as an act of cowardice while his companions were being arrested.

 Homosexuality

 In 2013, the Supreme Court of India upheld the constitutionality of Section 377, which in part criminalized homosexuality.
 Ramdev approved, saying homosexuality is a disease which needs to be cured.

-Sharbat jihad row

-He was criticized by the Delhi High Court for his "sharbat jihad" remarks targeting Hamdard's 'Rooh Afza'.

-In May 2025, Delhi High Court closed the case against Rooh Afza after Ramdev pledges.

 Medicine

 COVID-19

 Ramdev sparked several controversies related to diagnosing and curing COVID-19 at the beginning of the pandemic.
 He claimed that holding one's breath could help one diagnose the virus, and further claimed that mustard oil could treat the virus, both of which lacked scientific basis.
 In May 2021, he questioned the need for oxygen amongst COVID-19 patients, but later withdrew his remarks after facing criticism from doctors.
 But the back-handed apology did not last long as he again took a swipe at allopathy in an open letter, asking "If allopathy is so efficient, why do allopathic doctors fall ill and does allopathy have any medicine to ensure transition of a violent man into a decent one".
 Dr Jaswant of the Resident Doctors Association at AIIMS told that the "language of (Ramdev's) letter is not an apology".
 Indian Medical Association's (IMA) national vice-president, Dr. Navjot Singh Dahiya, filed a police complaint against Ramdev for allegedly creating the wrong perception about treatments and for allegedly using defamatory and insulting language towards doctors.